Dwight258/countdown2026/README.md

 This is for the 2026 countdown.
-The video and other information used are included below as acknowledgements.
+The video and other information used are included below as acknowledgments.

 We have used the following video and sound effects for the 2026 countdown.
 Thank you very much!